rkoch/rpi-bind-dns/README.md

   - [Shell Access](#shell-access)

 # Introduction

-Forked from sameersbn/bind - DNS for Raspberry Pi's over Docker
+Forked from mastermindg/rpi-dns who in turn forked it from sameersbn/bind - Bind DNS server for Raspberry Pi on Docker.

-`Dockerfile` to create a [Docker](https://www.docker.com/) container image for [BIND](https://www.isc.org/downloads/bind/) DNS server bundled with the [Webmin](http://www.webmin.com/) interface.
+`Dockerfile` to create a [Docker](https://www.docker.com/) container image for [BIND](https://www.isc.org/downloads/bind/) DNS server.
+The mastermindg image originally had webmin installed also, but I have ripped that out.

 BIND is open source software that implements the Domain Name System (DNS) protocols for the Internet.
 It is a reference implementation of those protocols, but it is also production-grade software, suitable for use in high-volume and high-reliability applications.